Constipation is a digestive problem familiar to many.

 Laxatives come in liquid, tablet, gum, capsule, granule, or powder forms.

 Osmotic agents help your stool retain fluid so it’s easier for it to pass out of your body.
 These drugs can cause dehydration or mineral imbalance, and should be taken with caution by people who are older, or have heart or kidney failure.
-Examples include oral magnesium hydroxide (Phillips’ Milk of Magnesia), magnesium citrate, lactulose (Kristalose), and polyethylene glycol (Miralax).
+Examples include oral magnesium hydroxide (Phillips’ Milk of Magnesia), magnesium citrate, lacitol (Pizensy), lactulose (Kristalose), and polyethylene glycol (Miralax).

 Lubricants coat the stool, making it easier for it to pass through.
 These may be suggested for people with blockage in the anus or rectum.